suvamdubey/IMDB/readme.md

 For the list items, I simply added them back to back.
 There should have been some proper functionality to handle large data.
 It could have been handled asynchronously as well.

+I did not get the time to validate the input nor to properly handle edge cases and errors.
+I should have also logged msgs properly.

 Thank You.